Forge your own educational path with Associate of General Studies

 This degree allows students to plan their own programs not defined by a specific job or career.
 The degree’s flexibility allows the student to combine their Jackson College experience with other academic institutions or community organizations, to prepare for or create a specialized career option.
 It can prepare students for transfer to a university but is not necessarily designed to meet Michigan Transfer Agreement requirements.

 “The general studies degree is a basic transfer degree,” said Registrar Zak McNitt.
-Work with a navigator to transfer to a university.
+Work with a navigator to transfer to a university to ensure a smooth transition.

 About the Program